-Healthy Looking Skin Diet & What To Feed Skin
+Healthy Looking Skin Diet & What to Feed Skin

 It's all been cleared up.

 What you eat and what you apply to your skin can impact the look of your skin.
 Healthy looking skin is always served well by a combination of a good regime and, yes, by eating well.
 Put vitamin-rich foods on your menu, and drink plenty of water.
-That's the recipe for truly healthy looking skin.
+That's the recipe for truly healthy-looking skin.

 BRING ON THE WATER - That 8 to 10 glasses a day rule applies, so drink up.
 Water carries nutrients throughout the body while flushing out toxins.